romeokienzler/c3/GettingStarted.md

 You might want to add `*args, **kwargs` to avoid errors, if not all interface variables are used in the grid process.
 Note that the operator script is imported by the grid wrapper script.
 Therefore, all code in the script is executed.
-It is recommended to avoid executions in the code and to use a main block if the script is also used as a single operator.
+If the script is also used as a single operator, it is recommended to check for `__main__` to avoid executions when the code is imported by the grid wrapper.

 ```python
 if __name__ == '__main__':